 For example, one of the most popular fad diets right now is the high-protein diet, disguised as various meal regimens such as low-carb or Paleo.
 Many of these types of meal plans focus less about counting calories, and focus on cutting out starches and whole grains as well as dairy products.
 While protein is a very important macronutrient needed for many processes in the body, such as tissue growth and repair as well as hormone production, it is not the only important nutrient.

 Fiber from whole grains, fruits, and veggies are important for proper digestion and stabilizing blood glucose levels, while dairy products provide a rich source of calcium for bone strength.
 Those on a high protein diet that do not consume enough fiber can experience symptoms such as constipation and fatigue.
 Also, consuming too much protein without regard to caloric intake can also lead to overconsumption, which in turn result in weight gain over time.

 A balanced diet contains a large variety of nutrients that are needed for the body to work properly.
 It does not follow rigid rules; rather, it focuses on being mindful of putting into your body what nourishes it, and limiting (not eliminating) what may impair it.
 The following tips will help you to build a healthy, balanced diet you can maintain for life.

 Consume fruits and vegetables at every meal time.

-An apple with breakfast, a side salad for lunch, and a cup of leafy green vegetables for dinner are just an example of how you can include fruits and vegetables in your diet.
+An apple with breakfast, a side salad for lunch, and a cup of leafy green vegetables for dinner are just an example of how you can include extra servings of fruits and vegetables in your diet.
 You can also use fruits and veggies such as grapes, bananas, carrot sticks, and celery as fiber-rich portable snacks you can fit in your busy day.